-- What’s your primary health goal you’d like help with?
+- What’s the primary health goal you’d like help with?

-- Can you walk me thru your visit to our practice so I can understand the situation?
+- Can you walk me through your visit to our practice so I can understand the situation?

 - If you could wave a magic wand, what would have happened during your recent patient visit?